-ESI Commitments
+ESJ Commitments

 Ordinance 16948 established definitions and directed implementation steps to achieve the "Fair and Just" principle.
 OEFA has supported the efforts of the ESJ Inter-branch team (IBT) via presentations and data support in past years.
-This year OEFA's commitments include continuing to incorporate ESJ principles in the forecasting work and continuing our research efforts on the King County economy and employment.
-Forecast presentations will include information on indicators across different margins (e.g. spatially across the county, across housing values, etc.).
-Work related to the IBT will include the benchmark development noted above with research into educational attainment, wages and poverty in King County, and analysis of family wage jobs in King County given recent trends.
+This year OEFA's commitments include continuing to incorporate ESJ principles in the forecasting work and continuing our

-OFFICE OF ECONOMIC AND FINANCIAL ANALYSIS 2015 Work Plan Page 4
+OFFICE OF ECONOMIC AND FINANCIAL ANALYSIS

+2016 Work Plan

+Page 4